9th Battalion (Parachute), Royal Malay Regiment

 The 9th Battalion (Parachute), Royal Malay Regiment (Batalion ke-9, Rejimen Askar Melayu Diraja (Payung Terjun)), abbreviated 9 RAMD (Para) from its local name, is a battalion-sized airborne infantry unit of the Malaysian Army's Royal Malay Regiment.
 Since 10 October 1994, 9 RAMD has been a part of the 10th Parachute Brigade.

-The current commander of the 9 RAMD (Para) is Lieutenant Colonel Norazlan Abu.
+The current commander of the 9 RAMD (Para) is Lieutenant Colonel Mohd Salmuazhari Md Salleh.

 History

 Formed as an infantry unit

 On 1 September 1965, during the Indonesia–Malaysia conflict, a pioneer team was formed in Majidee Camp, Johor Bahru.
 Lieutenant Colonel Mahmood Sulaiman was appointed as its first commander and was tasked with growing the unit to combat size.
 The unit's strength was increased on 31 December 1965, and two new companies were formed: Battalion HQ Company and A Company.
 On 5 March 1966, 120 new soldiers were transferred to 9 RAMD, resulting in the formation of B and C Companies.
 Later, D Company was added, and the infantry battalion was officially established.

 The 9 RAMD was the first infantry battalion from Malaysia's post-independence army to be invited to participate in a military exercise overseas.
 In 1974, the unit travelled to Australia to participate in Exercise Latin Forum.
 Four years prior, 9 RAMD was also the first infantry battalion to participate in a Commonwealth Nations military exercise called Exercise Bersatu Padu.

 The 9 RAMD was actively involved in the Communist insurgency in Malaysia (1968–1989), particularly in Sarawak.
 Between 1972 and 1974, the 9 RAMD was involved in numerous skirmishes and managed to kill 38 communist terrorists and apprehend 16, an extraordinary feat for a non-special forces unit.
 Because of their achievements in Sarawak, the King of Malaysia had the honour of presenting the battalion with its colours on 22 March 1975.